aaron9000/bootstrap-resume-template/README.md

 bootstrap-resume-template
 =========================

-A simple, printer-friendly, resume template.
+A simple, print-friendly, resume template.

+Restyle to your liking.